prajwalthakur/prajwalthakur.github.io/_pages/about.md

 <br>
 <h3><b><i> Hello!, Tere! , hallo! </i></b></h3>
 I am a Research Engineer at Collaborative Robotics and Robotic Computing Group at University of Tartu , Estonia.
 Prior to this  I was working in <a href="https://robotics.iiit.ac.in//"> Robotics Research Center,(IIIT- Hyderabad )</a> working under the supervision of <a href="https://www.iiit.ac.in/people/faculty/mkrishna/">Prof K. Madhava Krishna</a>.
 I received my Bachelors from the Indian Institute of Technology, Dhanbad, India, where Prof Mrinal Sen advised me.
-My research interests lie broadly in  Reinforcement Learning, Control Theory, and Optimization.
+My research interests lie broadly in the intersection of Artificial Intelligence, Control, and Optimization.
 My research has focused on Intelligent Control and planner for UAVs and manipulators.